Luapulu/MaGe.jl/README.md

 # MaGe.jl

-MaGe.jl provides basic tools to analyse data output by the MaGe simulation framework.
+MaGe.jl provides basic functionality for reading and analysing results from the MaGe simulation framework in julia.

+Currently, only the Dario output scheme is supported.

 ## Usage